MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

      :::image type="content" source="media/sap-template/sap-template-17.png" alt-text="Screenshot of export add workflow." lightbox="media/sap-template/sap-template-17.png":::

- 4. As we defined userName property as an immutable ID, an anchor, we will need to extract userName value from a collection of anchors of our export object.
+ 4. As we defined userName property as an immutable ID, an anchor, we'll need to extract userName value from a collection of anchors of our export object.
 Drag and drop ForEachWithBodyFactory activity from the Toolbox into your Sequence activity.
 Replace **item** variable name with **anchor**, switch to properties and choose TypeArgument of ```Microsoft.MetadirectoryServices.AnchorAttribute```.
 In the Value field type ```objectToExport.AnchorAttributes```.
 Your Sequence activity will look like this:

      :::image type="content" source="media/sap-template/sap-template-18.png" alt-text="Screenshot of export add sequence." lightbox="media/sap-template/sap-template-18.png":::